cdorfer/hydrofoil-profile-selection/Readme.md

 ## In it current state it outputs second moments of area (Iy, Ix) and average drag (Cd) over an averaged angle of attach range from -1 to 1 degree.

 Drag is averaged over a small AOA window to make the simulation results more stable/representative.
-Adding any other metric such as rigidity agaist torsion is possible.
+Adding any other metric such as rigidity against torsion is possible.

 ### Average drag (Cd) over AOA
 ![Average drag over AOA](https://github.com/cdorfer/hydrofoil-profile-selection/blob/master/example_images/cd_vs_aoa.png)